sgajbi/portfolio-analytics-system/docs/RFCs/RFC 017 - Position-Level Analytics API.md

 ## 2\.
 Motivation

-While the system provides excellent portfolio-level analytics, advisors and clients require deeper insights into the individual drivers of performance and risk.
+While the system provides excellent portfolio-level analytics, advisors and clients need deeper insights into the individual drivers of performance and risk.
 Manually calculating these metrics is time-consuming and error-prone.
 This feature will empower users by:

   * **Providing Actionable Insights**: Quickly identify top/bottom performers, significant income generators, and long-term holdings.
   * **Enhancing Client Conversations**: Answer specific client questions like, "How has this particular stock performed since we bought it?" with precise, data-driven answers.